Detection and Risk Stratification in Veterans Presenting With Microscopic Hematuria (microDRIVE)

 Time Frame

-To determine the performance characteristics of Cxbladder Triage for subjects with a recent history of microscopic hematuria who are referred to urology and scheduled for cystoscopy for evaluation of microscopic hematuria.
+To validate the performance characteristics and Test Negative Rate of Cxbladder Triage Plus through sub-group analysis (gross hematuria, microscopic hematuria, inflammation) for patients with a recent history of hematuria who are undergoing cystoscopy

 Time Frame: Baseline, pre-intervention / procedure (cystoscopy): Each subject is scheduled for cystoscopy and provides one urine sample for the Cxbladder test pre-procedure